nodejs/package-maintenance/docs/drafts/PUBLISH-BLOG.md

 There are two counter reasons for if you want to use inclusion instead.

 First, you may create new temporary files that are not intended to be published.
-There has been known incidents of packages being published with huge temp files accidentally.
+There have been known incidents of packages being published with huge temp files accidentally.
+The downside of this is debatable, because the package still works perfectly.

 Second, the include list allows specifying a directory where all files under it are all automatically included.